-Named after WIlliam M. Stewart—Nevada’s first senator—the Stewart Indian School opened its doors on December 17, 1890.
-The first class was comprised of 37 Washoe, Paiute and Shoshone students and staffed by 3 instructors.
+Named after William M. Stewart—Nevada’s first senator—Stewart Indian School opened its doors on December 17, 1890.
+The first class was composed of 37 Washoe, Paiute, and Western Shoshone students and was staffed by three instructors.
 Although a mere three buildings were all that stood when Stewart first opened, American Indian masons constructed an additional 60 buildings by the 1920s.
-At one time, the school even had a 10,000 gallon swimming pool and a platform for the Virginia & Truckee Railroad.
-The Stewart Indian School was in operation until 1980, when it closed due to budget cuts by the federal government and a litany poor safety standards.
-Later in 1985, the property was added to the National Register of Historic Places, which encompasses all 63 structures that stand today.
+At one time, the school even had a 10,000-gallon swimming pool and a platform for the Virginia & Truckee Railroad.
+Stewart Indian School was in operation until 1980, when it closed due to budget cuts by the federal government and a litany poor safety standards.
+In 1985, the property was added to the National Register of Historic Places, which encompasses all 63 structures that stand today.

-Perhaps Stewart’s most striking feature is the masonry implemented in nearly every edifice on this 60+ building campus.
-Big changes to the campus were initiated upon Superintendent Frederick Snyder’s arrival in 1919, significant changes to school practices were put in place.
-Phasing out old, overcrowded wooden structures, Snyder harnessed student workmanship, under the supervision of master stonemason Jim Christopher and Hopi stonemasons Earnest and Burton Wungnema.
+Upon Superintendent Frederick Snyder’s arrival in 1919, significant changes to school practices were put in place.
+Phasing out old, overcrowded wooden structures, Snyder harnessed student craftsmanship under the supervision of master stonemason Jim Christopher and Hopi stonemasons Earnest and Burton Wungnema.
 Most were built between 1923 and 1956 using stones collected by students.
 Some Stewart students became stonemasons and built stone buildings throughout Nevada.

-Though this historic campus has been part of the Nevada story for more than 130 years, the former Administrative Offices have recently been transformed into a new Cultural Center and Museum.
-Opening in early 2020, the Stewart Indian School Cultural Center & Museum is dedicated to the memories of the first Stewart students from Great Basin tribes, and all students and families who were impacted by the Stewart experience.
+Part of Nevada’s history for 130 years, the former Administrative Offices now house a new Cultural Center and Museum.
+Opened in early 2020, the Stewart Indian School Cultural Center & Museum is dedicated to the memories of the first Stewart students from Great Basin tribes and all students and families impacted by the Indian boarding school experience.

-Many personal accounts from Stewart alumni can be found throughout the Museum, and tell the story of a complex past that changed the course of generations of children.
-The countless stories of hardship, resilience, strength, and triumph are at the core of the current efforts to preserve the Stewart campus, and are illustrated in exhibits throughout the museum.
+Many personal accounts from Stewart alumni can be found throughout the museum and tell the story of a complex past that changed generations of children.
+The countless stories of hardship, resilience, strength, and triumph are at the core of the current efforts to preserve the Stewart campus and are illustrated in exhibits throughout the museum.

-In addition to sharing Stewart’s story through compelling first person accounts, the museum is an epicenter for cultural heritage through Native art, storytelling, arts and crafts demonstrations, lectures, public programming, and educational activities.
+In addition to sharing Stewart’s story through compelling first-person accounts, the museum is an epicenter for cultural heritage, with programs showcasing Native art, storytelling, arts and crafts demonstrations, lectures, public programming, and educational activities.

-Interested in visiting outside business hours?
 The Stewart Indian School offers a free audio walking tour throughout the grounds.
-Referencing signs throughout the campus, visitors can use their personal cell phones to dial into the tour, which is comprised of Stewart alumni sharing stories about their personal experiences as students within buildings along the route.
-Comprised of 20 stops, the trail is 0.6 miles on paved surfaces that winds throughout the 63 buildings that still remain on these historic grounds.
+Referencing signs throughout campus, visitors can use their cell phones to dial into the tour, and hear Stewart alumni and staff share stories about their experiences as students within buildings along the route.
+Composed of 20 stops, the trail is 0.6 miles on paved surfaces winding throughout the 63 buildings that still stand on these historic grounds.
 The self-guided audio walking tour can be accessed by calling (775) 546-1460 and following the directions on your cell phone.
 A map to guide you through the walking tour can be downloaded here.